 Whether it’s in a one-to-one meeting or a quick compliment during a coffee break, naming those talents out loud is the first step to helping your employees double down on their core competencies.
 They’ll be able to set appropriate goals in performance reviews, volunteer for particular roles in each project, make developments in their professional life, and more.

 Because practice makes perfect, it makes sense to assign projects, tasks, and roles within your workforce based on each employee’s strengths.

 If someone’s known to be in a perpetual positive mood, you could team them up with an employee who’s harder to work with.
 Natural diplomats might be well-suited to negotiating with new clients.
-Brilliant problem-solvers could be perfect for handling customer complaints.
+Brilliant people who can easily solve problems or have incredible knowledge-based skills could be perfect for job duties that focus on handling customer complaints.
 And so on.